Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 If you’re feeling fancy and want to push the boat out a bit, our next suggestion would be to visit the enchanting Amante Ibiza above Sol Den Serra beach, near Cala Llonga.

-Our intrepid Ibiza Villas 2000 restaurant reviewer recently paid it a visit and, by all accounts, was in her element.
+Our intrepid Ibiza Villas 2000 restaurant reviewer recently visited it and, by all accounts, was in her element.
 You can get the complete low-down in Lunching like a Lady.

 The short version?
 100% class & perfect for special occasions.